JetBrains/jpa-buddy-documentation/faq/faq.md

 ## Is JPA Buddy available for free?

+_TL;DR: Yes, but some features are available only for subscribers._

 JPA Buddy is designed to help users:
 * get started with the Jakarta Persistence API and related libraries
 * follow best practices
 * speed up development

-We believe in providing features that support these goals for free.
+We believe in providing features that support these goals for free:
 * Make it easier to start with Jakarta Persistence API and surrounding frameworks and libraries.
 * Ensure the right use of the mentioned frameworks and libraries.
 To achieve this JPA Buddy strongly follows best practices and documentation while code generation and provides smart inspections to examine the existing code.
 * Accelerate the development process itself.